-If you visit your dermatologist, there’s a good chance he or she will mention the word “erythema” during the appointment.
-While it may sound serious, it’s actually just the technical term for redness of the skin, which is an all-too-common skin plight — right up there with acne, dryness or an oily T-zone.
-But no matter how common the problem, skin redness can be annoying and tricky to treat.
-We sat down with Dr. Joshua Zeichner, Director of Cosmetic & Clinical Research in Dermatology at Mount Sinai to learn what causes erythema and how you should go about handling it.
-Here’s the break down.
+If you visit your dermatologist, there’s a good chance they’ll mention the word “erythema” during the appointment.
+While it may sound serious, it’s actually just the technical term for skin redness, which is just as common as acne, dry skin or an oily T-zone.
+But even though it’s common, skin redness can be annoying and sometimes tricky to treat.

 What Causes Erythema?

-“The three most common causes of facial redness, or erythema, are rosacea, physiologic flushing and eczema,” says Dr. Zeichner.
-Depending on your skin history, determining what kind of erythema you have can only be done by your dermatologist, so if you have unexplained reddening of the face, you should make an appointment.
+According to Dr Zeichner, the three most common causes of erythema are rosacea, physiological flushing and eczema.
+Determining what kind of erythema you have can only be done by your dermatologist, so if you have unexplained face redness, you should make an appointment to solve the issue.

-Once your cause of erythema has been diagnosed, your path of treatment relies heavily on whichever type you have.
-Dr. Zeichner notes that if you are contender of physiological flushing, this is caused by the dilation of blood vessels due to an emotional response.
+Once your cause of erythema has been diagnosed, your path of treatment relies heavily on the type you have.
+For example, Dr. Zeichner notes that physiological flushing doesn’t really respond to treatment because it's caused by the dilation of blood vessels from an emotional response.
 “It often happens when we become embarrassed — and unfortunately, is very difficult to treat,” he adds.

-Erythema that’s caused by tangible skin conditions, like rosacea or eczema, have very targeted treatments.
+On the other hand, erythema that’s caused by tangible skin conditions, like rosacea or eczema, have very targeted treatments.
 “If you have rosacea, your skin is extra sensitive to the environment and overly reactive to triggers such as spicy foods, hot weather, emotional stress and red wine,” he says.
-There are two steps to treating rosacea: first by repairing the skin barrier and second by reducing inflammation with calming topical agents.
+There are two steps to treating rosacea: first, repairing the skin barrier, and second, reducing inflammation with calming topical agents.

-“For the other type of erythema, eczema, stay away from potentially irritating ingredients like hydroxy acids and ingredients that may lead to allergies like fragrances,” says Dr. Zeichner.
-If you have an allergy or irritation from outside causes, the redness will have a distinct pattern.
-“Over-the-counter 1% hydrocortisone ointment can help calm that inflammation,” he adds.
+“For erythema caused by eczema, stay away from potentially irritating ingredients like hydroxy acids, and ingredients that may lead to allergies like fragrances,” says Dr. Zeichner.
+If you have an allergy or irritation from outside sources, the redness will have a distinct pattern that should be easily recognizable.

-Like many other skin predicaments, there are certain ingredients and products you may want to veer away from if you have erythema of any kind.
-“Avoid manual and chemical exfoliation,” says Dr. Zeichner, “and you also want to avoid any potentially irritating ingredients, from retinol to hydroxy acids, and if you’re very sensitive, even vitamin C may lead to irritation.”
+Like many other skin conditions, there are certain ingredients and products you may want to stay away from if you have erythema of any kind.
+“Avoid manual and chemical exfoliation,” says Dr. Zeichner.
+“You also want to avoid any potentially irritating ingredients — from retinol to hydroxy acids — and if you’re very sensitive, vitamin C can even lead to irritation.”
 Sticking to fragrance-free products is also an excellent idea for those with erythema.